| | | | |

 Angel Hair Pasta with Arugula, Feta Cheese, Tomatoes, and Pine Nuts

-Prepare the angel hair pasta per instructions, making sure to season the water with salt.
-Drain, reserving 1/4 cup of pasta cooking water.
+Cook the angel hair pasta to al dente in a large pot of well-salted boiling water according to the package instructions.
+Drain, reserving ¾ cup of pasta cooking water.

-Heat the olive oil in a large skillet over medium heat, add the minced garlic and sauté for 1 minute, stirring constantly.
-Add the grape tomatoes and cook for 1-2 minutes.
+Meanwhile, cook the tomatoes by heating the olive oil (or butter) in a large skillet over medium heat, add the tomatoes, and cook for 1-2 minutes.

-Add the cooked and drained pasta along with the arugula, feta cheese, pine nuts, and the reserved cooking water.
+Finish the dish by adding the cooked, drained pasta, along with the arugula and the reserved cooking water, as needed, to the skillet.
 Season with sea salt and freshly cracked pepper, to taste.
 Toss until well combined.
-Serve immediately.
-Enjoy.

 Angel Hair Pasta with Arugula, Feta Cheese, Tomatoes, and Pine Nuts